tanzu-end-to-end/tko-workshop/workshop/content/exercises/02-implement-policy.md

 Tanzu Mission control has Image based policies that can be applied to namespaces within a cluster.
 These policies can be applied fleet-wide across clusters and clouds by grouping namespaces together in a logical group called `workspaces`

-- Go to the tab with Tanzu Mission Control --> Click on `Policies`  from the left hand menu --> click on `Assignments`
+- Go to the tab with Tanzu Mission Control ( if you are in the `My Account` page,Click on `Vmware Cloud Service` on the top of the page, click on `Tanzu Mission Control` Button) --> Click on `Policies`  from the left hand menu --> click on `Assignments`
 - Click on the `Image Registry` tab --> Click on `Workspaces`
 - Select the workspace `tko-demo`
 - You will notice a Direct Image Registry Policy applied called `no-busybox`